IBM/solsa/README.md

 which resources should be unique to a solution instance and which resources should be shared across multiple instances.
-The generated yaml can be deployed at once, i.e., with a single `kubectl apply` command.
-Optionally, SolSA leverages [Kustomize](https://github.com/kubernetes-sigs/kustomize) to permit targeting multiple environments, e.g., local development cluster, IKS or ICP cluster.
+The generated yaml can be deployed at once, i.e., with a single `kubectl apply` or `oc apply` command.
+Optionally, SolSA leverages [Kustomize](https://github.com/kubernetes-sigs/kustomize) to permit targeting multiple environments, e.g., local development cluster, a Red Hat OpenShift on IBM Cloud cluster, or an IBM Cloud Kubernetes Service cluster.
 SolSA automatically tailors resources such as ingresses to the specifics of each targeted environment.

 The SolSA code is much more compact and much less error-prone than the yaml it